Ibsciss/zend-soap-service-provider/README.md

 $app['soap.clients']['connexion_two']; //instanceOf Zend\Soap\Client
 ```

-*If you override the `soap.client.class` the dotNet option is disabled and the provided class is used instead.*
+*If you want to override the dotNet class, use the `soap.client.dotNet.class` attribute instead of `soap.client.class`.*

 ##Summary